saschazar21/rushhour/README.md

 The A* algorithm uses an open and closed list to ensure, that nodes are not visited twice.
 Also the open list is sorted, that nodes with a lower heuristic value are visited first.
 In addition, when adding a node to the open list with the same depth, only the one with the better heuristic value will be kept.

 It is worth to mention, that A* doesn't simply use the value returned by the heuristic, but also adds the previous path costs (in this case the depth) to it.
 The value that is actually used to sort the open list is `node_depth + node_heuristic_value`.

+Take a look at our implementation in [`Astar/Astar.java`](https://github.com/saschazar21/rushhour/blob/master/AStar/AStar.java)

 ## Heuristics